 Go to the tab "Security"And select the user we want to change the file permissions.

 Click "Edit"Next"To change permissions, click Edit"..
-Press "continue"If we were greeted by UAC. :) After this step we have to be careful that remained selected user system we want to change the file permissions.
+Press "Continue"in case we are greeted by UAC. :) After this step we have to be careful that remained selected user system we want to change the file permissions.

 In the picture below you outlined in red column must have ticked all the boxes to allow you to modify the file.

-After you check all the column "Allow"Click"Apply"And"And it is"(Windows Security).
+After you check all the column "Allow"Click"Apply"And"Yes"(The Windows Security).

 Now you have access to edit the protected file system.
 After you make changes and save them, it is advisable to set permissions to the default.
 Changes to system files can create holes in security system or cause it to malfunction.